Consulting Services

 Experience:

-Facilitated strategic planning with community partners including the Bellingham Mayor’s office and the Opportunity Council on behalf of a client
+Facilitated strategic planning with community partners including the Bellingham Mayor’s Office and the Opportunity Council on behalf of client

 Strategic advising for mission driven non-profits navigating funding transitions and program growth